aspose-words/Aspose.Words-Documentation/net/developer-guide/programming-with-documents/contents-management/how-to-extract-selected-content-between-nodes-in-a-document/_index.md

 ## Extract Content from a Bookmark

 In a document the content that is defined within a bookmark is encapsulated by the BookmarkStart and BookmarkEnd nodes.
 Content found between these two nodes make up the bookmark.
 You can pass either of these nodes as any marker, even ones from different bookmarks, as long as the starting marker appears before the ending marker in the document.
 We will extract this content into a new document using the code below.
 The **IsInclusive** parameter option shows how to retain or discard the bookmark.
-Below example demonstrates how to extract the content referenced a bookmark using the ExtractContent method.
+Below example shows how to extract the content referenced a bookmark using the ExtractContent method.
 You can download template file of this example from [here](https://github.com/aspose-words/Aspose.Words-for-.NET/blob/master/Examples/Data/Extract%20content.docx).

 {{< gist "aspose-words" "9a306a41bb6aea8adfcabf5a575c5718" "Examples-CSharp-Programming-Documents-Document-ExtractContentBetweenBookmark-ExtractContentBetweenBookmark.cs" >}}